 There has been some worry in the rare disease communities about the approaches that COVID-19 vaccines are using and how they may interact with future gene therapy approaches for specific disorders.

-The current vaccines approved in the United States (Moderna and Pfizer) use RNA enclosed in a lipid droplet.
+Two of the current vaccines approved in the United States (Moderna and Pfizer) use RNA enclosed in a lipid droplet.
 The lipid droplet itself has not been shown to create any sort of immune reaction and none of the components of these vaccines remain long-term in your body.
-These vaccines should not pose any risk to future gene therapy approaches.
+The RNA-based Moderna and Pfizer vaccines should not pose any risk to future gene therapy approaches.

 The two genetic therapies that are currently in clinical trial (Stoke Therapeutics, STK-001) or very close to entering clinical trial (Encoded Therapeutics, ETX101) for the treatment of Dravet syndrome should not be at risk for an interaction with any of the vaccine approaches discussed above.
 STK-001 (developed by Stoke) is an RNA molecule, called an antisense oligonucleotide or ASO, enclosed in a lipid droplet; similar to discussed above, this lipid droplet should not pose any risk of an immune interaction.
 ETX101 (developed by Encoded) is DNA delivered by an adeno-associated viral (AAV) vector.
 An AAV vector is derived from a different type of virus than an adenovirus, and the two should not pose any cross-immunogenicity risk.
 So, receiving a vaccine delivered by an adenovirus vector should not create any issues with receiving a gene therapy delivered by an AAV vector (like ETX101).

-While there is still much we do not understand, the take-home is that there is possibly a risk that vaccines delivered with adenovirus vectors could create an issue with a theoretical future gene therapy, but not the ones that are currently in clinical trial or close to entering clinical trial.
-The currently approved RNA-based vaccines, are not a concern for this issue.
+While there is still much we do not understand, the take-home is that there is possibly a risk that vaccines delivered with adenovirus vectors (such as Johnson & Johnson or Astra Zeneca’s COVID-19 vaccines) could create an issue with a theoretical future gene therapy, but not the two approaches that are currently in clinical trial (Stoke Therapeutics) or close to entering clinical trial (Encoded Therapeutics).
+The currently approved RNA-based vaccines (Pfizer and Moderna), are not a concern for this issue.